banner-brands.png

 6. Make sure that you develop and maintain secure systems and applications

-7. Limit cardholder data access strictly on the basis of a business requirement to know
+7. Limit cardholder data access strictly based on a business requirement to know

 8. Make certain that each person with computer access has a unique ID